-The Clinical Team is responsible for coordinating student assignments to Clinical Affiliates for SCPEs.
-SCPE assignments are developed after a thorough review of Clinical Preceptor availability, credentialing paperwork for the Clinical Site and Clinical Preceptor(s), review of prior evaluations of the Clinical Site and Clinical Preceptor(s) if available, the suitability of the Clinical Affiliate to provide students with educational experiences to achieve Program Learning Outcomes and Graduate Competencies, student academic and professional conduct history in the Didactic Phase, and student requests.
+The Director of Clinical Education is responsible for coordinating student assignments to Clinical Affiliates for SCPEs.
+SCPE assignments are developed after a thorough review of Clinical Preceptor availability, credentialing paperwork for the Clinical Site and Clinical Preceptor(s), review of prior evaluations of the Clinical Site and Clinical Preceptor(s) if available, the suitability of the Clinical Affiliate to provide students with sufficient educational experiences to achieve Program Learning Outcomes and Graduate Competencies, student academic and professional conduct history in the Didactic Phase, and student requests.